Curious if Songtrust is the Right Fit For You?

 Need to see an example of how this all works?
 Download our "How I Get Paid By Spotify" breakdown and we'll show you how you get paid.

-Once you register your works with Songtrust, we get busy registering your works directly with our network of global societies.
+Once you add your works with Songtrust, we monitor them on a weekly basis for streaming and royalty activity.
+Once they hit activity thresholds, we get busy registering your works directly with our network of global societies.
 Then, we begin collecting all royalties due to you on your behalf and pay you quarterly, all while you retain 100% ownership of your works.
 With over 350,000 writers and 3 million songs, Songtrust is your trusted partner in getting you what you’ve earned.